-If you go the soil mix route and you’re using around four 6-gallon pots (going smaller or larger is fine too), you'll need about 30 gallons of soil mix.
+If you go the soil mix route and you’re using around four 5-gallon pots (going smaller or larger is fine too), you'll need about 30 gallons of soil mix.

-You’ll want to have your grow room in a convenient location where there’ll be easy access to carry the soil in and out.
+You’ll want to have your grow room in a convenient location where there will be easy access to carry the soil in and out.

 A note about number of plants: Trying to squeeze more plants into a grow room defeats your purpose because your plants won’t get the full light needed to maximize the potential of each plant; plus, you’ll have doubled the work involved in watering, pruning, etc.